 Don’t let the demo picture here confuse you, it’s only a snippet of the full GIF file that was created using this tutorial.
 We’re trying to save you some bandwidth by not hotlinking to the actual GIF file.
 Interestingly enough, GIFs used to be some of the most rare image formats on the web, and they still are in some way, but the development of popular GIF tools has allowed artists to quickly create GIFs out of movie cuts and YouTube videos.

 The horizon is looking much more colorful for the future of animations on the Web!
 The complexity of this tutorial isn’t actually very high, you will be putting together a number of images that will make the final GIF file, so perhaps the first thing that you should get clear about is the context that your GIF is going to have, and then perhaps grab your camera and start taking some pictures that you could turn into motion movement using Photoshop CS6!

 Learn Photoshop CS6 Advanced Tutorial – Crop Tool

 We love to mention advanced tutorials, beginner stuff can quickly get boring!
 Crop tool, well.. this tool isn’t particularly difficult to master actually.
-There are a few things to know though, which is what will be discussed in this first video tutorial of our total Photoshop tutorials collection.
-It’s 10 minutes long and the author show examples of how the crop tool can be best used to create pixel perfect crops of your images.
+There are a few things to know though.
+We will discuss this in this first video tutorial of our total Photoshop tutorials collection.
+Its 10 minutes long and the author shows examples on how you can use the crop tool to create pixel perfect crops of your images.
 Guaranteed that you will learn something new about this feature if you haven’t used it extensively before.